hpe-dev-incubator/hpe-dev-portal/content/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ```
 #﻿## Access deployed Nginx apps

-W﻿ith all Nginx apps, together with the K8s Ingress resource, being deployed to the cluster, all I have to do is to make sure the domain and the subdomain names, i.e., *example.com* & **.nginx.example.com*, point to the the external IP address assigned to the *Nginx Ingress controller* *’10.12.15.251’*.
+W﻿ith all Nginx apps, together with the K8s Ingress resource, being deployed to the cluster, all I have to do is to make sure the domain and the subdomain names, i.e., *example.com* & **.nginx.example.com*, point to the the external IP address *'10.6.115.251'* assigned to the *Nginx ingress controller*.

 Type the following commands to check this is done correctly: